emiltomjoseph/kerala-diet-plan-generator/README.md

-# Kerala Diet Plan Generator
-A web application that generates a personalized Kerala-style fat loss diet plan based on user data like age, weight, height, activity level, and dietary preference.
 # Kerala Fat Loss Diet Plan Generator

 A modern web application that generates a personalized Kerala-style fat loss diet plan based on user inputs such as age, gender, weight, height, activity level, and food preference.